Farhan0003/PySpark_Mllib/README.md

 # PySpark_Mllib
-This  Repository contains  details of the  covid 19
+To predict  the house price